UPDATE: added a docker-compose stack that runs NordVPN via OpenVPN protocol in a combination with a qBittorrent client

 WEBUI_PORTvariable and set the value.
 On top of this you will have to change the port mappings on both the local and container side.
 So make sure both site match to the value you have set in the variable (8085 in this example)

-Once you star the container in the end you might not be able to access the webUI on that custom port, just restart the container once again and then try.
+Once you start the container in the end you might not be able to access the WebUI on that custom port, just restart the container once again and then try.
 Until the

-/config/qBittorent.conf file has both value set in it, it will not work:
+/config/qBittorent.conf file has both values set in it, it will not work: